-This is the order of breading: flour, eggs, breadcrumbs.
+This is the holy order of breading: flour, eggs, breadcrumbs.

 Use a large Dutch pot, don’t use a fry pan.
 The amount of oil needed depends on the size of your pot.
 Maintain a steady, low medium frying temperature and avoid piercing the meat.
+Use a pair of kitchen thongs to turn the meat.
 If the oil is not hot enough, the chicken will absorb too much oil and the crust will be soggy.
-If the oil is too hot, the crust will look great, but then you put it on a plate and in a few minutes, you notice a pool of blood under your chicken.
+If the oil is too hot, the crust will look great, but the insides could still be raw.
 So the challenge is to get the oil to the right temperature and then to fry up the chicken in an even, steady pace.
 The meat inside has to be tender, juicy and fully cooked and the crust should be light and crispy.
-Never place a lid on the pot while frying the chicken.
-It gets cooked with the lid on alright, but the crust will become a soggy mess.
-Hungarian fried chicken is best freshly fried; reheating alters its flavour.
-But they are delicious cold!
+Never place a lid on the pot.
+The crust will be a soggy mess.
+Hungarian fried chicken is best freshly made; reheating alters the flavour, but it will be delicious cold.

 chicken breast and legs